Why the Elevate App Serves as the Perfect Proofreading Game

 A fancy pen used for writing.

-1) Commas: This game looks at one or two sentences at a time.
-The first round involves tapping the space where a comma is missing; the second round consists of tapping to remove an extra comma.
+1) Commas: This game examines one or two sentences at a time.
+The first round involves tapping the space where a comma is missing, and the second round involves tapping to remove an extra comma.

 2) Detail: The object of this game is to help you quickly catch typos and pick up errors that spell-check would miss.
 You’ll be looking at one paragraph in each round.